KeepCalmWherever/_Python/README.md

-Learning and trying to develop something bu using Python :)
+Learning and trying to develop something by using Python :)

 Repo will be expanded with new scripts/projects periodically